-Halter-tops, bare midriff, see-through apparel are not to be worn.
+- Halter-tops, bare midriff, see-through apparel are not to be worn.
 Dresses and tops must have sleeves and backs.
-Cleavage must be covered.

-Dresses, skirts or shorts may be no shorter than three (3) inches above the top of the knee.
-Tights or leggings can be worn, but must be accompanied by an oversized top that covers the posterior in FULL.

-During inclement weather, smaller/sweater type coats may be worn indoors.
+Cleavage must be covered. - Dresses, skirts or shorts may be no shorter than three (3) inches above the top of the knee.
+Jeggings, yoga pants, leggings, and palazzo pants may be worn, but a shirt/top must cover all the student's posterior area.
+Any spandex type material shorts are inappropriate and therefore shall not be worn. - During inclement weather, smaller/sweater type coats may be worn indoors.
 Larger coats (discretion of administration) may be asked to be put in the student's locker (Ex: Trench Coats or Puffy Jackets).
-Students are not permitted to wear hoods inside the building.
+Students are not permitted to wear hoods on their heads inside the building.
 Students must wear a shirt under all jackets, sweat shirts and sweaters.

-Pajamas may not be worn to school.

-Undergarments are not to be visible at any time.
+- Pajamas tops or bottoms may not be worn to school. - Undergarments are not to be visible at any time.
 Outer garments are to be worn in a manner which will cover up all undergarments.
-See through materials do not constitute "cover."

-All pants and slacks must be worn at the waist.
-No pants, shorts, or skirts may have holes above the knee.

-Blankets are not permitted in school.

-Hats, caps, sunglasses, rollers, picks, bandanas, do-rags, Scarfs, and any other head coverings are not to be worn in the building during the school day.
+See through materials do not constitute "cover." - All pants and slacks must be worn at or above the waist.
+Sagging pants are not allowed. - Blankets are not permitted to be used in school. - Hats, caps, sunglasses, rollers, picks, bandanas, do-rags, scarfs, and any other head coverings are not to be worn in the building during the school day.
 However, students may be required to wear a hairnet and/or other hair restraints in technology classes, laboratory, swimming, and instructionally related activities or advised by the teacher.
-Authentic religious attire is permitted.

-Shoes must be secured to the foot in the front and the back.
+Authentic religious attire is permitted. - Shoes must be secured to the foot in the front.
 Discretion should be used as to the appropriateness and safety of certain types of shoes.
-No house slippers, slides, or shoes with cleats may be worn.

-Attire that may damage school property or cause personal injury to others (such as chains or studded items) are not to be worn.

-It is prohibited for any student to wear Clothing items which advertise alcoholic beverages, sex, tobacco, obscene, crude suggestive messages, or use profanity or slurs pertaining to race, gender, ethnicity, religion or national origins are prohibited.
+No house slippers, slides, or shoes with cleats may be worn. - Attire that may damage school property or cause personal injury to others (such as chains or studded items) are not to be worn. - It is prohibited for any student to wear Clothing items which advertise alcoholic beverages, sex, tobacco, obscene, crude suggestive messages, or use profanity or slurs pertaining to race, gender, ethnicity, religion or national origins are prohibited.
 Designs or insignias that are part of a haircut, satanic symbols, gang-related badges, insignias and colors, or logos or symbols with which denigrate social or ethnic groups are also prohibited.
 "Fake" alcohol or drug advertisement is also disallowed.

 Individual schools are permitted to designate uniforms or apparel for student to wear.
 The schools shall present their choice to the Board of Education for review.
 Students who have financial reasons and can demonstrate that they cannot afford to purchase or acquire a uniform shall not be denied admission to school for that reason.
-Bonafide religious attire will be permitted.
+Bonafede religious attire will be permitted.